-The field of film emulation software has some pretty well-established players in both the video and stills worlds.
-On the still photography side, there’s Google’s Nik Collection software, VSCO’s Film Series of plugins, and a variety of others.
-On the video side, however, things are… somewhat more complex (as all things video generally are).
+Film emulation software has some pretty well-established players in the video and photography worlds.
+On the photography side, there’s the Nik Collection software, VSCO’s Film Series of plugins, and others.
+On the video side things are…somewhat more complex (as all things video generally are).

-For starters, there isn’t just one way to get your footage looking like film.
-LUTs, or Lookup Tables, are an easy way to add film-like color and gamma settings to footage, while scanned blank negatives of 35mm film are converted to digital files and made available from a variety of vendors for you to overlay on your footage (here’s a particularly nice selection of free grain scans from various companies).
+There isn’t just one way to get your footage looking like film.
+LUTs, or Lookup Tables, are an easy way to add film-like color and gamma settings to footage.
+Scanned blank negatives of 35mm film are converted to digital files and are available from many vendors to overlay on footage (here’s a particularly nice selection of free grain scans from various companies).

-Other software packages like Red Giant’s Magic Bullet Suite and FilmConvert can act as plugins for apps like Premiere, After Effects, and Davinci Resolve.
-In this article, we’ll be looking at FilmConvert in particular, as it has turned into one of my favorite color grading tools.
+Other software packages like Red Giant’s Magic Bullet Suite and FilmConvert can act as plugins for applications like Premiere, After Effects, and Davinci Resolve.
+We’ll be looking at FilmConvert in particular.
+It has become one of my favorite color grading tools.

-When I first started shooting video, I was pretty surprised by the restrictions imposed on me by the limitations of the codec, bit rate, depth, and resolution of files I was working with.
-Being used to RAW files that can have the white balance and exposure (among other things) adjusted to a pretty wide degree, having to deal with what was somewhat like a JPEG file in its flexibility was a bit jarring.
+When I first started shooting video, I was surprised by the limitations of codec, bit rate, depth, and resolution.
+I was used to massive RAW files.
+In RAW, white balance and exposure (among other things) can be adjusted to a pretty wide degree.
+Having to deal with what was somewhat like a JPEG file in its flexibility was a bit jarring.

-Immediately, I began looking around on YouTube and Vimeo to see what my fellow filmmakers were using.
-As I looked through dozens of videos, I saw a trend emerging: a lot of folks were using this package called FilmConvert.
+I began looking around on YouTube and Vimeo to see what fellow filmmakers were using.
+I saw a trend emerging: a lot of folks were using FilmConvert.

-I looked it up, and balked slightly at the price.
-At $299, this wasn’t a piece of software meant for beginners.
+I balked slightly at the price.
+At $299*, this isn’t a piece of software meant for beginners.

-Still, it came highly recommended – even the highly regarded Vincent Laforet had recommended it – so I found a coupon for a few bucks off and bought the software.
+Still, it came highly recommended – even Vincent Laforet had recommended it – so I found a coupon for a few bucks off and bought the software.

 Turns out, it was one of the best dang video-related purchases I’ve made so far.